Asset poverty: Policies and conclusion

-The poor need to accumulate assets in order to decrease national percentages of asset poverty.
-One program policy aimed at helping the poor develop assets is Individual Development Accounts (IDAs).
-These accounts require financial education, they target the poor, and they provide funding through matches, not through tax breaks.
-IDAs also allow individuals to make deposits into insured and interest-bearing savings accounts.
-Income-focused poverty plans will not remedy the issue of asset poverty.
-Asset poverty will only decrease when the poor are able to acquire and sustain assets in order to accumulate wealth.
-Wealth provides economic protection in difficult financial times and it allows people to invest and prepare for the future.
+The poor need to accumulate assets to reduce national rates of asset poverty.
+One program policy aimed at helping people experiencing poverty build assets is the Individual Development Accounts (IDAs) program.
+These accounts require financial education, target people experiencing poverty, and provide funding through matches, not tax breaks.
+IDAs also allow individuals to deposit funds into insured, interest-bearing savings accounts.
+Income-focused poverty plans will not remedy asset poverty.
+Asset poverty will only decrease when people experiencing poverty can acquire and sustain assets to accumulate wealth.
+Wealth provides economic protection in difficult financial times, and it allows people to invest and prepare for the future.
 In conclusion, asset poverty appears to be a better measure of poverty in the United States.
-The probability of an individual or family to raise out of poverty would be illustrated better with asset poverty also.
+The probability of an individual or family rising out of poverty would be better illustrated with asset poverty as well.
 Unlike income poverty, asset poverty incorporates the measure of wealth and transformative assets.
-The difference between income and wealth as mentioned above is that income is a steady source used to pay bills and take of day to day expenses.
-Wealth and Transformative assets, however, are long term sources of money that could be used in emergency situations; or, assist in improving one's living conditions or standards.
-If two families or individuals have the same income but differing levels of wealth or assets, the family with more assets would have a more definite wealth and be able to maintain their social and/or economic status during turbulent times.
+The difference between income and wealth, as mentioned above, is that income is a steady source of funds to pay bills and cover day-to-day expenses.
+Wealth and Transformative assets, however, are long-term sources of funds that can be used in emergencies or to improve one's living conditions or standards of living. of living If two families or individuals have the same income but differing levels of wealth or assets, the family with more assets would have a more definite wealth and be able to maintain their social and/or economic status during turbulent times.